SamusAranX/MinimalMIDIPlayer/README.md

 ## Features
 * Plays MIDI files
 * If there’s a soundfont with the same name as the MIDI file, MinimalMIDIPlayer will use that.
 Otherwise it’ll just use the macOS standard soundfont.
+* That behavior can be overridden to load custom soundfonts
 * Supports macOS Mojave's new Dark Mode
 * Supports the Notification Center's Now Playing widget as well as the newer MacBook Pro's Touch Bar
 * Keyboard shortcuts!